gradual-verification/gvc0/docs/field_access.md

 Finally, every call to `alloc` or `alloc_array` could be rewritten.
 After every call `alloc` or `alloc_array` of a `struct` type, for each instance allocated, code equivalent to `instance->id = *permissions->instanceCounter; (*permissions->instanceCounter)++;` would be inserted.

+**Note**: This also requires a wrapper struct for pointers to primitive types such as `int` or other pointers.

 Pros:
  * Integer identifiers, which makes BSTs or hash tables possible
  * Implementable in C0 source code